pedroorez/setuplex/readme.md

 | Sonarr      |              | bb8719bfc86742a1a8a3b4623d25d4c2 |
 | Radarr      |              | 863e473260934d0c9ba71737c383961f |

+# Default open trackers avaiable

+The following open trackers are configured by default:

+- Rarbg

 # Available Services

 After the setup you will have access to folowing services